att/rcloud/doc/1.6/whatsnew/doc.md

 <a name="edithtmlloading"></a>

-### edit.html Loading Time
+### edit.html Increased Loading Speed

-The initial page load for edit.html is faster, because RCloud loads the notebook tree asynchronously.
+The initial page load for edit.html is faster because RCloud loads the notebook tree asynchronously.

 [Top](#top)